godotengine/godot-docs/classes/class_spatial.rst

 Most basic 3D game object, with a 3D :ref:`Transform<class_Transform>` and visibility settings.
 All other 3D game objects inherit from Spatial.
 Use ``Spatial`` as a parent node to move, scale, rotate and show/hide children in a 3D project.

-Affine operations (rotate, scale, translate) happen in parent's local coordinate system, unless the ``Spatial`` object is set as top level.
+Affine operations (rotate, scale, translate) happen in parent's local coordinate system, unless the ``Spatial`` object is set as top-level.
 Affine operations in this coordinate system correspond to direct affine operations on the ``Spatial``'s transform.
 The word local below refers to this coordinate system.
 The coordinate system that is attached to the ``Spatial`` object itself is referred to as object-local coordinate system.

 Tutorials
 ---------